Amishmaqbool/nexlayerloveabledeployment/README.md

 You can also manually trigger a deployment:
 1. Go to **Actions** tab in GitHub
-2. Select **Deploy to NextLayer** workflow
+2. Select **Deploy to Nexlayer** workflow
 3. Click **Run workflow** → **Run workflow**

 ### Troubleshooting

 - **Deployment fails:** Check that `NEXLAYER_MCP_TOKEN` is correctly set in GitHub Secrets
-- **URL not showing:** Check the workflow logs for the deployment URL, or visit the NextLayer dashboard
+- **URL not showing:** Check the workflow logs for the deployment URL, or visit the Nexlayer dashboard
 - **Component not working:** Ensure environment variables are set correctly in Lovable/Replit project settings

 ### Workflow Details